BrownBearSec/Wriggle/README.md

--t <number> : Set the max timeout (in seconds) for connecting to a URL, default 20 seconds -s <FILE> : Specifiy the name of the subdomain output file, default is 'subDomainsOf' + time of scan -u <FILE> : Specifiy the name of the URL output file, default is 'URLsOf' + time of scan -h : Display this help page
+-t <number> : Set the max timeout (in seconds) for connecting to a URL, default 20 seconds -s <FILE> : Specifiy the name of the subdomain output file, default is 'subDomainsOf' + time of scan -u <FILE> : Specifiy the name of the URL output file, default is 'URLsOf' + time of scan -j <FILE> : Specifiy the nme of the JS output file, default is 'JSfilesOf' + time of scan -v : verbose mode, not advisiable unless you love spam -h : Display this help page
 ```